 Pinot Noir all but vanished.
 It did not reappear until several clones were imported from Switzerland by the government in 1962.
 In the 1970s, wines produced by Nick Nobilo in west Auckland, then Danny Schuster and Dr David Jackson in Canterbury, offered glimpses of its potential.
 By the early 1980s, the grape was in the ground in the Wairarapa, Marlborough and Central Otago, exciting the early ‘new wave’ winemakers in those regions as well as consumers.
 By the end of that decade, it was a shining star of the New Zealand industry.

-The area planted in the variety rose from 141ha in 1989 to close to 1,100ha in 2000 to 5,588ha today.
-That current figure accounts for 15% of the New Zealand’s total vineyard area, and makes Pinot Noir the country’s second most planted grape (after Sauvignon Blanc).
-Like Sauvignon Blanc, Pinot thrives in the cooler parts of the country – 86% of New Zealand’s Pinot vines are found in the South Island.
+The area planted in the variety rose from 141ha in 1989 to close to 1,100ha in 2000.
+As of 2023 Pinot Noir accounts for 5,678ha, 14% of New Zealand’s total vineyard area, making Pinot Noir the country’s second most planted grape after Sauvignon Blanc.
+Like Sauvignon Blanc, Pinot Noir thrives in the cooler parts of the country – 86% of New Zealand’s Pinot Noir vines are found in the South Island.

 Not least, it has spawned events that draw people from around the world.
-One of these, of course, is Pinot Noir NZ.
+One of these, of course, is Pinot Noir NZ 2025.